Pageant wagon: Pageant wagons in practice

 When a processional cycle play came to town, the whole city was used as a massive auditorium as the wagons were moved through the main streets of the city.
 The wagons would stop at key locations, where the scene of each wagon would then begin.
 For instance, the starting wagon would take up a position before the mayor’s house and perform the first scene.
 When the scene ended, the wagon would move on to the next appointed spot and repeat the performance.
 Meanwhile, all along the predetermined route other wagons with their many varied scenes would follow in procession, each playing over and over its part in the slowly unfolding cycle.
 It was a chain theatre.
 It is said that the bigger wagons can be likened the elaborate floats in the New Orleans Mardi Gras Parade.

 When in the country, the wagons were lined up in stationary ranks, and the audience moved from one to another to follow the cycle.
 The performers did not limit themselves to the small playing space of the wagon settings, but spread out freely onto the surrounding ground.

 Each wagon contained a setting and carried the actors to different scenes.
 As the actors moved, the members of the audience moved with them.
 In some cases simultaneous action occurred on a number of levels of wagon platforms.
-This offered the spectators a spectacle quite like that of a modern-day three-ring circus.
+This offered a spectacle quite like that of a modern-day three-ring circus.
 If a town had a large enough field nearby the wagons were sometimes set all in one spot as to minimize movement.
-No mode of theatre in the history of drama has ever occupied more territory.
+No mode of performance in the history of drama has ever occupied more territory.